 I eventually took matters into my own hands.
 The results were not pleasing.
 Maybe it was my refusal to include eggs in the recipe.
 I don’t know, but in any event, the texture wasn’t quite right, the falafel didn’t quite hold together during cooking, you get it.

-This recipe basically takes my quinoa falafel mixture from my Cooking Quinoa post, and uses it in the more traditional sense.
 This falafel is baked instead of fried, which, along with the quinoa, ups the healthiness of this recipe.
-Another thing that inspired this was my roasted red pepper hummus that I posted this weekend, which I instantly thought would make a fantastic sandwich spread.
+I dressed my sandwiches with some roasted red pepper hummus, which worked out perfectly.
 You can use traditional hummus instead, but if you’re feel like something extra special, give the red pepper stuff a go.
 It really compliments the falafel nicely.

 Baked Quinoa Falafel Sandwiches